wix-incubator/erb/testing/wix-http-testkit/README.md

 Returns an port on which server will listen.

 #### getUrl(path)
-Returns a url on which server will listen, ex. 'http://localhost:3333'
+Returns a url on which server will listen, ex. 'http://localhost:3333' or 'https://localhost:3333' if ssl is enabled.

 Parameters:
  - path - optional, given path parameter, it will append it to base url, ex. `getUrl('ok')` -> `http://localhost:3000/ok`